JENAL ~ Master Bedroom

 To resolve this 'challenge' we re-designed the en-suite with a full width 15mm curved step down to the shower area, this prevents water-creep across the remainder of the floor and toilet area.

 An unusual living feature is the placement of the sinks in the main bedroom area (tucked behind the full-height wardrobe which also acts as an entrance-to-room divider) rather than in the en-suite room.
-Again, the reason is to maximise on space as well as adjusting equipment installation to suit our way of life... the opportunity for two sinks should prevent the inevitably squabble when both adults are getting ready at the same time.
-Placing the sinks in the main area of the bedroom frees access to the shower or loo and prevents another queuing squabble :-).
+Again, the reason is to maximise on space as well as adjusting equipment installation to suit our way of life... the opportunity for two sinks should prevent the inevitably squabble for sink supremacy but space dictated we had room for just one.
+A very nice Kola style one though.

 The wardrobes mentioned are the only full height ones in this bedroom, JENAL's gunnels prevent full-height cupboards each side hence, the addition of the cloakroom.